Written by Karen Selby, RN | Medically Reviewed By Dr. Raja Michael Flores | Edited By Walter Pacheco | Last Update: November 14, 2024

 The International Mesothelioma Interest Group identified calretinin, cytokeratin 5/6, WT-1 protein, podoplanin and mesothelin as some of the most helpful markers.

-A 2021 research study suggests that more recently discovered markers, MUC4 and GATA 3, could aid doctors in the distinction between pleural sarcomatoid mesothelioma and pulmonary sarcomatoid carcinoma.
+A 2021 study suggests that newly found markers may help doctors distinguish between pleural sarcomatoid mesothelioma and pulmonary sarcomatoid carcinoma.
+These markers are MUC4 and GATA 3.

-Immunohistochemistry for mesothelioma is still developing as a science, and different pathologists have experience with using different antibodies.
+Immunohistochemistry for mesothelioma is still developing as a science.
+Different pathologists have experience with using different antibodies.
 Because of this, there is no standard set of markers for mesothelioma.

 Calretinin